-As an add-on to my 2010 book, Representing Disability in an Ableist World.
-Essays on Mass Media, I have created this online resource site.
-The book covers my 20 years of research into disability and mass media.
-It is a one-of-a-kind collection on advertising, news, entertainment television, film and Internet new media.
+These resources are connected to Beth Haller‘s 2010 book, Representing Disability in an Ableist World.
+Essays on Mass Media.
+The book covers Haller’s 20 years of research into disability and mass media.
+It focuses on most aspects of mass media – advertising, news, entertainment television, film and Internet/online media.

-The book is ideal for disability studies students and researchers as well as disability activists.
+The book was written for disability studies students and researchers as well as disability activists.

 213 pp. Softcover. | $24.95 | ISBN: 0-9721189-3-4